 Efficiency, consistency, and sufficiency are seen as three complementary approaches to sustainability.
 While there is no commonly agreed definition of these terms, they can be described as follows:

-Efficiency refers to optimizing the use of resources while maintaining or reducing negative environmental impactviii.
-This may, for example, include smart manufacturing of wood to produce the maximum amount of high-quality timber with the minimum amount of waste.
+Efficiency refers to improving the ratio of input to output by using technologies, processes or products that help to minimise the use of resources such as materials or energy to produce an outputvii.
+This may, for example, include smart manufacturing of wood to produce the maximum amount of high-quality timber panels with the minimum amount of waste.
+Material or energy efficiency achieves a relative reduction in the use of resources.

-Consistency refers to aligning consumption patterns with sustainable practices over time, aiming for long-lasting impactviii.
+Consistency refers to the transition to material flows and practices that are in harmony with nature or at least adapted to the surrounding nature in such a way that they are environmentally compatiblevii.
 The transition to renewable energy and bio-based materials is an approach of consistency.

-Sufficiency is defined as having an adequate amount or quantity of somethingviii.
-It strives to strike a balance between individual consumption and living within planetary boundaries.
+Sufficiency is defined as reducing or limiting resource use to a level that still allows needs to be adequately metvii.
+It seeks to strike a balance between consumption and living within planetary boundaries.
+Sufficiency strategies or actions require behavioural change, aiming at a lifestyle that uses resources differently or less than before.

 Understanding Sufficiency in the Built Environment